Framework Note

 The four dimensions are interdependent.
 Strengthening one without attending to the others creates predictable limits.

 A leader may diagnose a system accurately yet react defensively when challenged (weak Self Insight).
 Another may manage their presence well yet misread a cultural faultline (weak System Insight).
 Another may know how to pace dialogue but cannot hold the tension it surfaces (weak Self Action).
+When insight needs to travel across a whole system, you are doing systems change.

 Insight 4D enables leaders to see these limits clearly - and understand what growth is required to lead effectively in their actual system, not in an idealized one.